| January 31, 2001—Alan Greenspan, heretofore an aloof and

 last March).
 Once upon a time Republicans embodied fiscal

+responsibility.
 Newsweek's entertaining financial editor Allan Sloan

 is dismissive: "I think the idea of